-Jason Shinn is a Michigan lawyer with over ten years of experience as a legal counselor and trial attorney.
-Mr. Shinn's experience includes representing privately held companies, publicly traded companies, as well as start-up companies in numerous industries, including manufacturing, Internet and e-commerce, finance, health, technology, and telecommunications.
+Jason Shinn is a Michigan attorney.
+Since 2001, Mr. Shinn's legal experience includes representing privately held companies, publicly traded companies, as well as start-up companies in numerous industries, including manufacturing, Internet and e-commerce, finance, health, technology, and telecommunications.

 His legal practice and professional interests, however, focuses on the following subjects: